top of page

 Clip: The Bellingham Herald (1946) Bellingham, Washington

-Portland, Oregon, responded to Seattle's cry for help by sending its own emergency supply of vaccines.
-However, when smallpox cases began appearing in neighbouring towns and cities, they realized it was time to start their own vaccination process.
-Supplies began to arrive from the East Coast, but it was too little, too late.
-Within weeks of the outbreak, Seattle's declared State of Emergency quickly expanded to include the entire length of the Pacific Coast, stretching from Mexico to Alaska.
+The State of Oregon responded to Seattle's cry for help by sending its own emergency supply of vaccines.
+But when smallpox cases began to appear in Portland and its neighbouring towns and cities, they realized it was time to start their own vaccination process.
+Within weeks, the State of Emergency had expanded to include the entire length of the Pacific Coast, stretching between Mexico and Alaska.

 1946::Victorians Line Up at Pandora Street Health Centre to Get Vaccinated